Watching juicy red tomatoes growing on plants is one of the most pleasurable sights to watch.

 There are three main types of tomato plants based on their growth: indeterminate, determinate, and dwarf.

-There are the main type of tomato plants that can keep growing as long as the plant is kept alive during the growing season.
+There is the main type of tomato plants that can keep growing as long as the plant is kept alive during the growing season.

 And the more foliage the plant has the better is the flavor of the tomato fruit it produces.